tcltk/tcllib/embedded/md/tcllib/files/modules/textutil/expander.md

     Sets the macro expansion error mode to one of __nothing__, __macro__, __error__, or __fail__; the default value is __fail__\.
-The value determines what the expander does if an error is detected during expansion of a macro\.
+The value determines what the expander does if an error is detected during the expansion of a macro\.

       * __fail__

-        The error propagates normally and can be caught or ignored by the application\.
+        The error propagates normally \(i\.e\., is thrown\), and can be caught or ignored by the application\.

       * __error__